MicroLED display developers

 Kura Technologies logoUS-based Kura Technologies, established in 2016, develops augmented reality (AR) glasses, and related technologies.
 The company has wide backing from a range of investors and Universities.

-Kura's AR glasses are powered by a microLED microdisplay that company the develops in-house.
+Kura's AR glasses are powered by a microLED microdisplay that the company develops in-house, in collaboration with MICLEDI.
 Kura is also developing its own display controller chipset.
 The company's Gallium AR glasses offer 8K resolution, full-color, ultra-high brightness and a 150-degree FOV.

 Leyard Optoelectronics